-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and the city's Licensing Department announced the city's plans and guidance for streamlining the application process for temporary extension of licensed premises to begin reopening utilizing outdoor space - Mayor Sarno signed on to former President Barack Obama's pledge to review the Police Departments policies on use of force
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Steel Canvas Basket Corp. donated 1,000 face coverings for city employees.
+This donation was made possible thanks to Senator James Welch who made the introduction - Mayor Sarno and Commissioner Clapprood announced that the SPD will begin utilizing body-worn cameras and should have the full department outfitted with the body-worn cameras by the end of the summer.
+Training for the body-worn cameras had begun for

-- Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
-No date for the beginning of Phase II has been announced - o Restaurants and Hotels/Lodging have been identified - Guidance for outdoor dining and service was issued - Checklist and work place safety standards were released - o Pro sports teams will be allowed to practice
+- officers on May 20, 2020 and the first phase of cameras were active, tested and in use on May 26, 2020 - Mayor Sarno and the city's Licensing Department announced the city's plans and guidance from streamlining the application process for temporary extension of licensed premises to begin reopening utilizing outdoor space - Continues with regular weekly update press briefing with Chief Physician Executive and Chief Academic Officer and President of Baystate Medical Practices Dr. Andrew W. Artenstein, for Baystate Health, and Chief Medical Officer of Mercy Medical Dr. Robert Roose and cabinet heads - Mayor Sarno signed on to former President Barack Obama's pledge to review the Police Departments policies on use of force - Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
+No date for the beginning of Phase II has been announced - Restaurants and Hotels/Lodging have been identified - Guidance for outdoor dining and service was issued - Checklist and work place safety standards were released - o Pro sports teams will be allowed to practice